Riding for Jim

 Jim is real.
 He was my oldest brother, and diabetes took him away from us.
 He touched so many lives and leaves a void that can't be filled.
 That will be repeated tens, and hundreds, and thousands and millions of times, over and over, until there is a cure.
 That is not a statistic.
 It is a fact.

 So please donate.
-Donate for the kids born after 2000, for the hundreds of millions world wide, and the almost one in ten in the US who need a cure.
+Donate for the kids born after 2000, for the hundreds of millions world wide, and the almost one in ten Americans who need a cure.
 Donate for those you know whose lives are touched by diabetes, for the people you know strugling with diabetes, for Red Riders like myself, who ride our bikes with diabetes to raise money to find a cure.
-But most of all, donate for Jim.
+But for this year, donate for Jim.
 He was a fine husband, father, grandfather, and brother who left us too soon.
 He needed a cure that isn't there yet.

 Help us find one...please.
 Donate today.

 If you think this page contains objectionable content, please inform the system administrator.